 One of the most important factors in the review of F&G systems is to ensure that the implementation of an appropriate methodology based on the application is addressed.
-There are real dangers in not applying F&G detection adequately and this must be addressed when the methodology is initially determined.
+Applying a suitable methodology combined with an adequate detection technology has been proven to reduce costs of the system significantly.

 Many operators have their own guidance documents with respect to F&G Mapping, and where these are specified it is important to not only comply with these, but also to have an appreciation of the practical implications of the design, which may not be explicitly reference within the guidance document.
-One such example is within the ISA TR84.00.07 which provides two different methods of detection design: Geographical and Scenario based.
+These practical aspects (such as multiple target fire sizes in one assessment and beam attenuation of open path gas detectors) must be accounted for within the mapping software, and can also result in an optimised F&G detection layout.